What is community-based tourism?

 7. Ensure safety

 When done right, community-based tourism is the ultimate way of good tourism.
 It’s in the perfect position to create better lives for local communities, to share their stories, and to offer travellers unique experiences.
-Keep the above 7 tips in mind when developing CBT experiences to ensure success stories.
+Keep the challenges and development tips in mind when developing CBT experiences to ensure success stories.
 Never forget the purpose, focus on creating win-win-win situations and commit yourself to good tourism for communities and travellers.